How We Test Massage Guns – Our Review Process Explained

 There’s a method to our madness when it comes to testing percussion massagers.
 Unlike many other sites, we thoroughly test devices we recommend.

-Well, we don’t just talk about them, we have a process that we take our devices through before we can tell you anything about them.
-We may not be experts in making massage guns, but we care about the value we get from these devices, and to make sure we don’t miss out on anything, we test them thoroughly – at least according to us.
+Well, we don’t just talk about them; we have a process that we take our devices through before we can tell you anything about them.
+We may not be experts in making massage guns, but we care about the value we derive from these devices, and to make sure we don’t miss out on anything, we test them thoroughly – at least, according to our standards.

 Doubt it?
-You can judge after you have read the process.
+You can judge after reading the process.

 Why Should You Trust Us?

 To top it up, Luke has an MSc in biomedical engineering.
-Even though we wouldn’t strictly refer to massage guns as medical devices, Luke always gives his one or two cents worth whenever we talk about health-related aspects.
+Even though we wouldn’t strictly refer to massage guns as medical devices, Luke always gives his two cents whenever we talk about health-related aspects.

 But we are not physical therapists or doctors.
-To ensure that our content is accurate and medically sound, we teamed up with a team of licensed professionals – a Chiropractor, a Doctor of Physical Therapy, and a NASM-certified Performance Enhancement Specialist.
+To ensure that our content is accurate and medically sound, we have teamed up with a team of licensed professionals, including a Chiropractor, a Doctor of Physical Therapy, and a NASM-certified Performance Enhancement Specialist.

-We let these experts review most of our articles for accuracy – we have indicated this in each reviewed post.
-We also consult regularly with these experts to stay up to date and get new content ideas.
+We have let these experts review most of our articles for accuracy, and we have indicated this in each reviewed post.
+We also consult regularly with these experts to stay up to date and generate new content ideas.

-As we have already said, brands don’t vet our massage gun reviews; we work independently and don’t get paid to sponsor any brands.
+As we have already mentioned, brands don’t vet our massage gun reviews; we work independently and don’t receive payment to sponsor any brands.

 How do We Decide What to Review?

-There are hundreds, if not thousands, of different massage guns being sold out there.
+There are hundreds, if not thousands, of different massage guns available for sale.
 We realize we can’t test everything.

 But a big chunk of these devices are similar.
-The only difference is that they are sold by different brands.
-We try to filter out the clones and focus on devices that bring real value to users.
+The only difference is that different brands sell them.
+We strive to filter out clones and focus on devices that bring genuine value to users.

 We have criteria that we use to choose which products to review:

-1. We go for products that try to innovate: We look for anything unique; a special attachment, improved ergonomics, or anything that isn’t generic and common.
+- We seek products that strive to innovate: We look for anything unique, a special attachment, improved ergonomics, or anything that isn’t generic and common.

-2. We look for products that people buy and search for online: If there’s an existing demand on the market, people look for information related to specific devices.
+- We look for products that people buy and search for online: If there’s an existing demand on the market, people look for information related to specific devices.
 They want us to review the latest devices from well-known brands.
-We happily cover those – after all that’s why massagegunadvice.com is here.
+We happily cover those – after all, that’s why massage gun advice.com is here.

-3. We check out promising brands/devices: Whenever we see something fresh – often on Kickstarter or Indiegogo – we take a close look to see whether it’s something that captures people’s attention and whether it’s worth covering.
+- We check out promising brands/devices: Whenever we see something fresh – often on Kickstarter or Indiegogo – we take a close look to see whether it captures people’s attention and is worth covering.

-4. We look for innovative products beyond massage guns: When we see something that excites us, it doesn’t have to be a massage gun, just as long as it falls into the sports recovery/sports performance category, we love to try it out and share our thoughts.
+- We look for innovative products beyond massage guns: When we see something that excites us, it doesn’t have to be a massage gun, just as long as it falls into the sports recovery/sports performance category, we love to try it out and share our thoughts.
 Achedaway Cupper is a good example.
-In short, even though we are massage gun lovers, we look for other exciting sports recovery gadgets.
+In short, although we are massage gun enthusiasts, we also look for other exciting sports recovery gadgets.

 Where do We Get Devices From?